 I find Sourdough Challah super easy to shape.
 Braid however your heart desires.
 I was into an “S” formation when I was testing this recipe, which is super fun and makes for a fabulous photograph.
-To do that, just make sure the ends of your strands are tapered (thinner) than the middle of the strands.
+To do that, just make sure the ends of your strands are tapered (thinner) compared to the middle of the strands.

 Once your challah is shaped, loosely place plastic wrap over it and let it sit at room temperature for approximately 5 hours.
 Again, it will not double in size, but it should grow and look puffy.

 To know if your challah is ready for the oven, remove the plastic wrap and use your index finger to make a slight impression on the challah.
 Dough that bounces all the way back should get into the oven ASAP.
 If the dough does not bounce back at all, it needs more time, so check it every 30 minutes.
 The ideal is dough that bounces back up to 75% of the way — that is your happy spot.
 Time to bake.